prateekbh/liquid-route/README.md

 3. SwipeLeft: Next route will pop from center and current route will implode
 3. SwipeRight: Next route will pop from center and current route will implode

-This library WILL contain what will make animated routes with `preact-router` as easy as Dwayne `The Rock` Johnson giving Rockbottom.
+This library WILL contain what will make animated